cloudenochcsis/TaskMananger/docs/deployment/azure.md

 5. Create a secret named `AZURE_WEBAPP_PUBLISH_PROFILE` with the content from the publish profile

 ### 3. Azure Database for SQLite Alternative

+> **Note:** SQLite is suitable for development and testing.
+For production, use Azure SQL Database or another managed database service.

 Since Azure doesn't have a managed SQLite service, consider using Azure SQL Database or Azure Cosmos DB: